Did TRUE Linkswear Make the Perfect Walking Shoe?

 Traction

 If there was a letdown in performance for the Lux Hybrid, it was the traction.
 The spikeless traction was just OK.
 In dry conditions, really good.
-When wet, I had traction loss.
+When playing in wet conditions, I had traction loss.

 Again, managing expectations is key.
 I don’t expect the Lux Hybrid to rival the top spiked offerings.
 But I’ve worn spikeless shoes that offer better wet ground traction.